-When you use Churchill Knight & Associates Ltd as your contractor accountant, you benefit from our extensive knowledge of the contractor market and tax knowledge.
+When you use Churchill Knight & Associates Ltd as your contractor accountant, you benefit from our extensive knowledge of tax and contractor market.
 Our dedicated team can provide advice and support on various matters from VAT to Personal Tax Returns and more.
-You benefit from the following when you use our service:
+When using our service, you benefit from:

 - Payroll, bookkeeping, invoicing, back office support and administration

 - Personal Tax – free advice on tax planning

 - Assistance with the completion and submission of quarterly VAT Returns